Twelve-inch single: Early acetates 10-inch and 12-inch

 The first large-format single made specifically for discotheque DJs was a ten-inch acetate used by a mix engineer (José Rodríguez) in need of a Friday-night test copy for a remix created by Tom Moulton in 1974.
 The song was "I'll Be Holding On" by Al Downing, brother of Don Downing.
 As no 7-inch (18 cm) acetates could be found, a 10-inch (25 cm) blank was used.
 Upon completion, Moulton found that such a large disc with only a couple of inches worth of grooves on it made him feel silly wasting all that space.
 He asked Rodríguez to re-cut it so that the grooves looked more spread out and ran to the normal center of the disc.
 Rodriguez told him that for it to be viable, the level would have to be increased considerably.
 Because of the wider spacing of the grooves, not only was a louder sound possible but also a wider overall dynamic range (distinction between loud and soft) as well.
 This was immediately noticed by them to give a more favorable, 'hotter' sound which would appeal to discothèque play.
 It also meant that these extended versions being created by Moulton could be given to fellow DJs and tested within a nightclub environment to see how well it worked the dancefloor, with adjustments subsequently made to the remix.

 Moulton's position as the premiere mixer and "fix it man" for pop singles ensured that this fortunate accident would instantly become industry practice.
 This would perhaps have been a natural evolution: as dance tracks became much longer than had been the average for a pop song, and as the DJ in the club wanted sufficient dynamic range, the format would likely have enlarged from the seven-inch single eventually.
 Ironically, Moulton's mix of Downing would be eventually released by Chess Records for sale to the general public, but only on a standard-issue 7-inch record for sale in October 1974.
+Further 10-inch acetates featuring the extended versions would be created by Moulton and Rodriguez from late 1974 such as Moment of Truth's "Your Love" on Roulette in October and the aforementioned Don Downing "Dream World".
+"I'll be Holding On" would eventually be cut onto a twelve-inch acetate, as chronicled by its usage on the music compilation album A Tom Moulton Mix.